 The tax form must be a W-2 form, and not a 1099.

 The work hours must be paid at least the Federal minimum wage, State minimum wage, or local minimum wage.

-If the employment is agricultural work and meets the condition above, it is eligible for an H-2A.
-If is it not agricultural work (labor or service) but meets the condition above, it is eligible for an H-2B.
+If the employment is agricultural work and meets the conditions above, it is eligible for an H-2A.
+If is it not agricultural work (labor or service) but meets the conditions above, it is eligible for an H-2B.

-Here are some examples of H-2A jobs (not limited to): Nurseries and greenhouse growers, Fruit growers, Vineyards and hop growers, Vegetable, tobacco, and other field crop grower, beekeeper, Custom combine operator, Hay, grain, and wheat grower, Christmas tree grower, Horse breeder, truck driver, etc.
+Here are some examples of H-2A jobs (not limited to): Nurseries and greenhouse growers, Fruit growers, Vineyards and hop growers, Vegetable, tobacco, and other field crop growers, beekeepers, Custom combine operators, Hay, grain, and wheat growers, Christmas tree grower, Horse breeder, truck driver, etc.

 Here are some examples of H-2B jobs (not limited to): Landscaping laborer, Greenskeeper, line cook, construction worker, floor runner, tree planter, manufacturing operator, outdoor entertainment worker, cleaner, etc.

 H-2 Visa & Employment Duration